dazfuller/dazfuller-uk/content/projects/dotprompt/index.md

 ## :question: What is it?

-It's an open-source library which reads files with a `.prompt` extension and makes them available to the application for using in GenAI solution.
+It's an open-source library that reads files with a `.prompt` extension and makes them available to the application for using in GenAI solution.
 It supports templating which allows the prompt file to specify parameters and the values are injected at runtime to create the final prompt.

 The prompt files themselves are just YAML, so they're easy to create and read.
-The other solutions have a variation which use YAML for the config, and then delimiters for the textual parts.
+The other solutions have a variation that uses YAML for the config, and then delimiters for the textual parts.
 I'm not a massive fan of this as YAML can handle text just fine, but it's on my roadmap to have the library be able to parse both formats.

 So, you could have a template like this.